Deploy AgentQnA on AMD GPU (ROCm)

 2. Validate Agent Services

-Validate Rag Agent Service
+Validate RAG Agent Service

 export agent_port=${WORKER_RAG_AGENT_PORT}